New top-of-the-line sports facility expected to generate millions for Tucson

 Last year, the U.S. Youth Soccer Region 1 Tournament held in Virginia had an estimated economic impact totaling $15 million across three counties, according to a memo from Pima County Administrator Chuck Huckelberry.

-“I’ve been here for about three years now, and in that time, we’ve made a very concentrated effort to get a number of different activities going,” Pima County Stadium District Director Reenie Ochoa told the Star.
+“I’ve been here for about three years now, and in that time, we’ve made a very concentrated effort to get a number of different activities going,” Reenie Ochoa, the Pima County Stadium District director, told the Star.
 “Although soccer is a big portion of what we have, it also happens to be the least amount of field space that we had after spring training left.”

 Baseball and soccer events in February and March already have existing fields booked to capacity, with Kino Sports Complex experiencing a “full house” each spring as Major League Soccer’s preseason and international baseball descend on Tucson.
 Ochoa is hopeful that the expansion will lead to year-round bookings for Kino facilities.